 Key exception: Foster parents aren't liable for the actions of their foster children in Alabama.

-Section 6-5-380 makes the parent or guardian liable for the "injury to, or destruction of" someone else's property -- whether real property like a house or other structure, or personal property -- caused by the intentional, willful, or malicious act or acts of the minor."
+Section 6-5-380 makes the parent or guardian liable for the "injury to, or destruction of" someone else's property—real or personal property—caused by the intentional, willful, or malicious act or acts of the minor.

-So, this law can only be used to hold a parent or guardian liable when a child does something on purpose and/or with the clear intent to cause damage.
+So, this law can be used only to hold a parent or guardian liable when a child does something on purpose to cause property damage.
 Mere carelessness or negligence is not enough to trigger liability.
 So, a parent or guardian would not be liable under this law for vehicle damage resulting from a car accident caused by a minor.
 But the statute would apply to acts of vandalism like graffiti, or throwing rocks through windows.

 This is where the limits of Alabama's parental responsibility law are most apparent.
 Section 6-5-380 makes clear that parents and others are on the financial hook for "actual damages" resulting from harm to property, but only for an amount that cannot exceed $1,000.